5-Step Formula to Communicate the Change Process

 Hello, I'm Jane Waterson

-So, have you been searching for more information and support when it comes to managing change?
+So, have you been searching for more practical and pragmatic information and support when it comes to managing change?

 Maybe you’ve been finding some-what helpful advice, but not exactly what you need right now to help solve your immediate change management problems.